p-org/P/Docs/docs/advanced/psym/usingPSym.md

     `choose(*)` expression, such as the number of data choices in setting the initial bank balances in expression `choose(100)` [here](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L30).

-??? danger "[Important] Coverage report is incomplete"
+??? danger "[Important] Remaining choices in Coverage Report"

     Note that the coverage report can be incomplete, since it tabulates the remaining choices as of by the end of a run.
     Each remaining choice, say at a step N, when explored by PSym can discover many more choices at steps >= N+1.